How to choose a new computer

 Optical DVD or Bluray (BD) drives are useful, but are a bit deprecated now that more and more media is delivered via the Internet and stored on

 large capacity drives.

 Computers have an 'onboard' sound card, which means it is

 built into the main computer circuit board.
 This is more than adequate

-for general use and many even feature surround sound now.
+for general use.
 Speakers come in all shapes and sizes - again you get what you pay for - an office PC doesn't really need anything special,

 but if you want to watch DVDs or play games, surround sound speakers,